Gaya3priya/face_attendance/README.md

 ### - Detection:

-The [facedetection.py](facedetection.py) file will detect faces in the image by using haarcascade_frontalface_default.xml and OpenCV.And return the bounding boxes around the faces in the image.
+The [facedetection.py](facedetection.py) file will detect faces in the image by using haarcascade_frontalface_default.xml and OpenCV.And return the bounding boxes around the faces in the image.The [facedetector.py](facedetector.py) file will be like liveness detection.It can detect faces without detecting fake faces.
 We can use a dataset like here  we used [caltech_faces](caltech_faces) dataset to detect and recognise the faces for testing the model.So for loading images from that folders we use [datasets.py](datasets.py) file.

 ### - Recognition: